 A survey conducted by Cognizant and Econsultancy found that 73% of marketers agree that customer experience is seen as "integral to commercial success" within their business.
 However, only 54% of them agree that they have the technology required to provide a seamless customer experience.

 One of the main barriers of improving the customer experience of professional services organisations is the use of legacy technology and infrastructure, that most of the time are disconnected from the other systems and processes, creating organisational silos and causing problems in accessing data.
 Legacy technology platforms and systems could be hard to use and do not provide the functionality needed to provide an end-to-end customer experience.

-Transforming your customer experience to offer the digital services of the future that match your customers' expectations in the digital age requires the deployment of design-led platforms that allow a 360° customer view, personalisation and automation.
+Transforming your customer experience to offer the digital or hybrid services of the future that match your customers' expectations in the digital age requires the deployment of design-led platforms that allow a 360° customer view, personalisation and automation.

 A seamless customer experience requires a sophisticated digital platform and data capturing system, allowing your customers to receive relevant information, offers and services at the time they need them.
 To achieve these, your teams need to have a holistic view of the digital customer journey and understand their behaviour and expectations.
 What services do your customers need right now?
 How do they want to access and use them?

 Digital platforms that capture real-time customer data and analytics enable effective personalisation.
 Knowing not only your customers' name but also their needs, desires and problems you will be able to predict their intent in the early stages, understand what service is best for them and what representative is best to solve their issues.
 You will also be able to provide them with personalised digital journeys through your digital platform, showing relevant content and services at the right time.

 Treating your customers as unique individuals will differentiate your organisation from your competitors, increase customer loyalty that drives cross-selling and recurring revenue and ultimately transform to a Professional Services 2.0 business.